CWR Asset Management Suite

-But like many skills, with experience the UX practitioner increases and strengthens one’s ability to anticipate needs through analysis which aids the creation phase of design; if you have been constructing software for many years, research, documentation, representation may be very instant, alive, and intuitive.
+But like many skills, with experience the UX practitioner increases and strengthens their ability to anticipate needs through analysis - which aids the creation phase of design; if you have been constructing software for many years, research, documentation, representation may be very instant, alive, and intuitive.

 Stack Ranking Users Needs